yujuhong/kubernetes/docs/proposals/container-runtime-interface-v1.md

    resides.
 The discussion of adopting a client-server architecture is tracked by [#13768](https://issues.k8s.io/13768), where benefits and shortcomings of such an architecture is discussed.
+ - versioning the new interface/API.
+We intend to provide API versioning for to offer stability for runtime integrations, but this is out of scope for this proposal.
  - adding support to Windows containers.
 Windows container support is a parallel effort and is tracked by [#22623](https://issues.k8s.io/22623).
 The new interface will not be augmented to support Windows containers, but it will